If you use the planned payroll calculation chart, the Payroll > Payroll Charts section is available in Administration mode. To get started:

 The module can be flexibly adapted to any currency — tenge, dollars, etc.

-You can use planned schemes not only for revenue, but also for KPI, number of clients, and more.
+You can use planned charts not only for revenue, but also for KPI, number of clients, and more.